-A couple of weeks ago, I shared a scrumptious Chicken Berry Pasta Salad with Strawberry Balsamic Vinaigrette and some pretty darn cute (if I do say so myself) Patriotic Stuffed Strawberries, both of which would be perfect for any 4th of July shindig.
+A couple of weeks ago, I shared a scrumptious Chicken Berry Pasta Salad with Strawberry Balsamic Vinaigrette, which would be perfect for any 4th of July shindig.
 So call me unoriginal, but today I’m replicating the red and blue berry theme with these yummy Mixed Berry Muffins!

 I studded my muffins with triple berry power using raspberries, blueberries, and strawberries, but feel free to include your favorites (or whatever type of berries you have on hand).
 I also decided to make these muffins covertly wholesome by baking them up with whole wheat pastry flour instead of all-purpose white flour.
 Both work great, so again, it’s up to you what you prefer.
 However, my rockin’ regular readers already know that I’m a big fan of whole wheat pastry flour when it comes to baking, because it’s light in flavor and texture (akin to white flour) despite being 100% whole wheat.
 Can’t beat that now, can ya? 😉